Skip to main content

 Introduction

 Our aim is to ensure that the app is easy to use and that you get setup with your TLS/SSL certificates as quickly as possible.
-Unlike other more basic tools, if a problem develops that prevents your certificate renewing Certify The Web will let you know by sending you a notification via our API (with no additional configuration).
+Unlike other more basic tools, if a problem develops that prevents your certificate renewing the app will let you know by sending you a notification via our API (with no additional configuration).

 Web hosting configurations vary and sometimes securing your site can be harder than expected, but the good news is that thousands of other users have succeeded before you.
 There are a few things that are good to know should you run into any problems.
 If you encounter a problem you can't resolve, check out our support options.